Lab work

 To be eligible to make an application, please read the following requirements carefully.
 You must meet all of the requirements to be considered:

-• The ECM and student applicant must hold a current Society membership that started before 1 November 2024 (i.e., the preceding year).
+• The ECM applicant must hold a current Society membership that started before 1 November 2024 (i.e., the preceding year).
 It is expected that the recipients of the award will continue membership of the Society for two years following the award (in ECM or full member category).

-• The online application should be submitted by the ECM who will host the student and be involved in the project, or as a joint application with the student they have recruited.
+• The online application should be submitted by the ECM who will host the student and be involved in the project or as a joint application with the student they have recruited.

-• It is anticipated that student(s) undertaking the studentship will have already undertaken at least two years of study at university for their FIRST degree (undergraduate), and have at least one year of their course remaining.
+• It is anticipated that student(s) undertaking the studentship will have already undertaken at least two years of study at university for their FIRST degree (undergraduate) and have at least one year of their course remaining.

 • The student will hold University Group Membership or Student Membership of the Society